When the abuse of men is considered to be violence against women and girls

 Respect women (… well, unless they respect men)

 One surprising inclusion in the 2020 Australia Day honours list was a Member of the Order of Australia award for Bettina Arndt.
-It was surprising not because the recipient was undeserving (which she wasn’t), but because such public awards tend to favour those pushing politically palatable (and increasingly left of centre) causes.
+It was surprising not because the recipient wasn’t deserving of it (she was), but because such public awards tend to favour those pushing politically palatable (and increasingly left of centre) causes.

 You would probably be aware that Bettina is an active supporter of various issues affecting men and boys, and that this has put her in the cross-hairs of the feminist lobby on more than a few occasions.